Revisiting Over-smoothing and Over-squashing Using Ollivier-Ricci Curvature: Introduction

-Despite their success, current GNN designs suffer from a number of setbacks that prevent them from widespread adoption in many applications.
-A common problem encountered by GNNs is known as over-smoothing \cite{li2018}.
-This occurs when node features quickly converge and become indistinguishable as the number of layers increases.
-The issue constrains GNNs to shallow networks, prohibiting their ability to model complex relationships and long range dependencies.
+{ Despite their success, popular GNN designs suffer from two notable setbacks that hamper their performance in practical applications that require long-range interactions.} {The first} common problem encountered by GNNs is known as over-smoothing \cite{li2018}. {Over-smoothing} occurs when node features quickly converge to each other and become indistinguishable as the number of layers increases.
+This issue {puts a limit on the depth of a GNN}, prohibiting {the model's capability of capturing} complex relationships {in the data}.
 Another plight plaguing GNNs is known as over-squashing \cite{alon2021}.
-This happens when the number of nodes in the receptive field around a particular node grows exponentially with the number of layers, leading to the squashing of exponentially-growing amount of information into fixed size node features.
-The issue results in the inability of GNNs to adequately take into account distant information even in the case of deep networks.
+This {phenomenon} happens when the number of nodes {within} the receptive field {of} a particular node grows exponentially with the number of layers, leading to the squashing of exponentially-growing amount of information into {fixed-size} node features.
+Such over-squashing {hinders the ability} of GNNs to {effectively process} distant information and {capture long-range dependencies between nodes in the graph, especially in the case of deep GNNs that require many layers}.

-Together, over-smoothing and over-squashing restricts the effectiveness of modern GNNs to applications which are mostly dependent on short range graph interactions.
-Alleviating either of these problems has been the main focus in many recent studies of GNNs.
-However, to the best of our knowledge, there has been no work in the literature that offers a common framework to understand these issues, nor to rigorously study either of these issues at a local level.
-In this paper, we seek to understand both over-smoothing and over-squashing through the lens of Ollivier's Ricci curvature, an inherent local geometric property of graphs.
+Together, over-smoothing and over-squashing impair the performance of modern GNNs, impeding their application to many important settings that involve very large graphs. \cite{cai2020,alon2021}.
+Understanding and alleviating either of these problems has been the main focus in many recent studies of GNNs \cite{oono2019, cai2020, zhao2020, karhadkar2022}. { Notably, using a notion of graph curvature, \citet{topping2022} suggested that over-squashing behaviors could arise from local graph structures.
+This pioneering idea implies that local graph properties can be used to study and improve GNN performance.} It has been recently noted that over-smoothing and over-squashing are somewhat related problems \cite{karhadkar2022}.
+Nevertheless, to the best of our knowledge, there has been no work in the literature that offers a common framework to understand these problems.
+Such a unified approach presents a potentially crucial theoretical contribution to our understanding of the over-smoothing and over-squashing issues.
+It enables the development of novel architectures and methods that can effectively learn complex and long-range graph interactions, thereby broadening the applications of GNNs on practical tasks.